Agricultural Production and Prices

 The United States produces and sells a wide variety of agricultural products across the Nation.
 In terms of sales value, California leads the country as the largest producer of agricultural products (crops and livestock), accounting for almost 11 percent of the national total, based on the 2012 Census of Agriculture.
 Iowa, Texas, Nebraska, and Minnesota round out the top five agricultural-producing States, with those five representing more than a third of U.S. agricultural-output value.

-California, Iowa, Illinois, Minnesota, and Nebraska are the five States with the highest value of crop sales.
-With its large horticultural sector, California's overall crop value of more than $30 billion in 2012 is about 75 percent higher than that of Iowa, the second-ranked State.
-In contrast to California, crop values in the next four leading States derive from grains and oilseeds, particularly corn and soybeans.
+The five states with the highest value of crop sales are California, Illinois, Minnesota, Iowa, and Nebraska.
+With its large horticultural sector, California's overall crop value of more than $33 billion (in 2017) is about 59 percent higher than that of Illinois, the second-ranked State.
+In contrast to California, crop values in the next four leading States derive from grains and oilseeds (particularly corn and soybeans).
 For other crops, Washington State typically leads the country in apple production, while Florida is the largest producer of oranges.

 Livestock production and sales occur in all 50 States.
-Texas, Iowa, California, Nebraska, and Kansas lead the country in sales value of livestock and their products.
+California, Iowa, Texas, Nebraska, and Kansas lead the country in sales value of livestock and their products.
 The cattle sector is the dominant source of value in Texas, Kansas, and Nebraska.
-Milk from cows accounts for about 57 percent of livestock-sale value in California.
+Milk from cows account for about 56 percent of livestock-sale value in California.
 Both the hog and cattle sectors are large sources of sales value in Iowa.
-North Carolina is the leading producing State of poultry and eggs, followed by Georgia.
+Since 2012, Georgia has overtaken North Carolina as the leader in poultry and egg production.

 U.S. fruit and tree nut value of production has increased steadily over the past decade, while the value of vegetable production has been more stable.
 Grapes, apples, strawberries, and oranges top the list of fruits; tomatoes and potatoes are the leading vegetables.
 Tree-nut value rose dramatically to record levels of around $10 billion in recent years, with crop value for most major tree nut crops led by almonds, walnuts, and pistachios achieving historical highs.